Real-time 3D-aware Portrait Editing from a Single Image

 {\textbf{$\mathcal{L}_{3D}$ for Distillation of Live3D}}.
 We compare our model trained with and without $\mathcal{L}_{3D}$.
 As shown in Fig.~\ref{fig:ablation}, we observe that the model without $\mathcal{L}_{3D}$ results in very flat geometry, and the synthesis of the side view loses the normal structure with many artifacts.
 This highlights the importance of the 3D knowledge from Live3D in training our model with 2D paired data, enabling the inference of reasonable face geometry without relying on any 3D data sources.

 {\textbf{$\mathcal{L}_{2D}$ for Distillation of Diffusion Models}}.
-We also study the effect of $\mathcal{L}_{2D}$.
+We also study the effect of $\mathcal{L}_{2D}$, which represents using 2D editing priors from the diffusion model~\cite{instructpix2pix} to optimize the encoder.
 From Fig.~\ref{fig:ablation}, we observe that $\mathcal{L}_{2D}$ is critical for our model, especially in preserving detailed texture.
-Without it, the edited image tends to lose appearance information from prompts and exhibits structural artifacts around the nose.
+Without it, the edited image tends to lose the appearance information from prompts and exhibits structural artifacts around the nose.

+\textbf{{Ablation on Pretraining Data Scale for Customized Prompt Adaptations}}.
+In this part, we conduct ablation studies on the pretraining scale and investigate its influence on customized propmts.
+Specifically, we choose various 3DPE models pretrained with different style amounts (3, 10, and 20 styles respectively) and perform novel prompt adaptation on a single A6000 GPU.
+We choose the golden statue as the customized style and report LPIPS score between the predicted stylized images and the pseudo stylized labels produced by IP2P~\cite{instructpix2pix}.
+Experimental results in~\cref{tab:abaltion_pretrain_data_scale} reveal that the proposed method could benefit from the improving pretraining data scale and adapt faster and eventually perform better with more data, which suggests the potential of the model for future scaling up.

-\textbf{{Ablation on Novel Prompt Adaptations}}.
+\textbf{{Ablation on Tuning Data Scale for Customized Prompt Adaptations}}.